quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Note:

 : We do not specify explicit header_length or trailer_length fields.
-In most protocols, header_length can be calculated by sub-tracing the payload_length from the length (e.g., if trailer_length is always 0).
+In most protocols, header_length can be calculated by subtracting the payload_length from the length (e.g., if trailer_length is always 0).
 In protocols with trailers (e.g., QUIC's AEAD tag), event definitions documents SHOULD define other ways of logging the trailer_length to make the header_length calculation possible.